 Before you schedule any other meeting, though, consider carefully: do you really need it?
 If you're just telling people something or getting a status update, there are likely better ways to get that information.

 Asynchronous communication is key to making your virtual team efficient and productive.
 By keeping goals, decisions and status persistently documented, your entire team can be on the same page wherever they are.
 Another major benefit of virtual teams is the ability to work efficiently across time zones.
-I've worked on teams where development or support occurs 24 hours a day, following the sun around the globe.
 It can be magical to work on something during your workday, pass your ball to someone halfway around the world to continue, and come back the next morning and see immense progress.

 How often should your team come together in person?
 And for what purpose?
 Depending on the composition and location of your team, it may be practical to have periodic in-person gatherings.